TownyAdvanced/MapTowny/README.md

 This plugin is a simple maven project, and thus can be built via `mvn clean install` (or `mvn clean package` whatever you prefer).

 ## Licensing
 This plugin is licensed under the MIT license.
-While highly permissible, I do kindly hope that you PR any bug fixes or useful features to the this repository to help all of the community.
+While highly permissible, I do kindly hope that you create pull-requests for any bug fixes or useful features so they can help the entire community.